Eden Robinson, Rachel Cusk among Giller Prize finalists

 If this year's shortlist has a theme, it might be second chances: Three of the five authors nominated for the $100,000 prize have been finalists before, yet none of them have won what is arguably Canada's most prestigious literary prize.

+Redhill, whose novel was praised as "warm, and funny, and smart" by the jury, was in the same position in 2001, when his debut novel Martin Sloane was shortlisted for the prize.
+(It lost to Clara Callan by the late Richard B. Wright.)

+"When I was nominated in 2001, it was very scary," he said.
+"I didn't know how to deal with it.
+The evening itself was surreal – I think I remember four minutes from it.
+And I desperately didn't want to win; I thought if I won, I would never be forgiven…These many years later, I'm ready for whatever happens."

-Among the authors once again finding themselves on the shortlist is Haisla and Heiltsuk author Eden Robinson, whose novel Monkey Beach was a finalist for the Giller in 2000.
+Another author making a second appearance on the shortlist is Haisla and Heiltsuk author Eden Robinson, whose novel Monkey Beach was a finalist for the Giller in 2000.
 This time around, the Kitamaat Village, B.C., resident was recognized for Son of a Trickster, which kicks off a planned trilogy about a young man who learns his father is the trickster Wee'git.
 In their citation, jurors called the novel "energetic, often darkly funny, sometimes poignant" and "a book that will resonate long after the reader has devoured the final page."

-Just two years after last appearing on the shortlist with Outline, Saskatchewan-born, U.K.-based writer Rachel Cusk is nominated once again, this time for its sequel, Transit, about a writer who moves into a run-down London apartment with her two young sons.
+Finally, just two years after last appearing on the shortlist with Outline, Saskatchewan-born, U.K.-based writer Rachel Cusk is nominated once again, this time for its sequel, Transit, about a writer who moves into a run-down London apartment with her two young sons.
 The jury described the novel as "alight with wisdom and humour" and "an exquisitely poised meditation on life, time, and change."

-Finally, Toronto's Michael Redhill, whose debut novel Martin Sloane was a finalist in 2001, returns to the shortlist on the strength of Bellevue Square, about a bookseller who haunts her neighbourhood trying to track down her supposed twin; the jury praised it as "warm, and funny, and smart."

 The remaining finalists are Toronto-born, Dublin-based Ed O'Loughlin, author of the historical novel Minds of Winter, which the jury called a "brilliant story of Polar expedition," and New Brunswick writer and artist Michelle Winters for her "original, off-beat" novel I Am A Truck, about a woman whose husband goes missing on the eve of their 20th anniversary, and which the jury said was a "very funny, fully-achieved novel about connection and misunderstanding."

-(This also marks the first time that her publisher, the Picton, Ont.-based Invisible Publishing, has placed a book on the Giller shortlist.)
+This also marks the first time that Winters's publisher, the Picton, Ont.-based Invisible Publishing, which released its first book in 2007, has placed a book on the Giller shortlist.

+"This is a pretty good tenth anniversary present," said Leigh Nash, the publisher, who plucked the manuscript out of the slush pile.
+"It's an exciting list, and I'm thrilled to be on it.
+I'm thrilled Michelle's work is on it.
+I'm thrilled more people are going to read our books – my head is spinning."

 Serving on this year's jury are American novelist and short-story writer Nathan Englander; the British author Richard Beard; former Giller Prize winners Lynn Coady and André Alexis, as well as Canadian novelist Anita Rau Badami, who is also jury chair.
 They considered 112 books for this year's Giller Prize before choosing a longlist of 12 titles, which were announced last month.
 Of the books longlisted for the prize that were left off the shortlist, the most notable omission was David Chariandy's novel Brother, which was named a finalist for the Rogers Writers' Trust Fiction Prize last week.